4265 San Felipe # 1000

 The National Highway Traffic Safety Administration (NHTSA) recommends that drivers wait for any motorcycles to pass before entering any busy street.

-When a driver fails to wait before pulling into an intersection or into traffic, in general, this puts the motorcyclists at risk of needed to brake immediately.
+When a driver fails to wait before pulling into an intersection or into traffic, in general, this puts the motorcyclists at risk of needing to brake immediately.
 This emergency braking can throw the motorcycle rider over the handlebars.
-It can also cause the motorcyclists to lose control of their motorcycle, causing their bike to slide out from underneath them.
+It can also cause motorcyclists to lose control of their motorcycles, causing their bikes to slide out from underneath them.

 In either one of these scenarios, the motorcyclists will more than likely land on the road or on another car, which could result in catastrophic injuries or death.